 - StackOverflow: StackOverflow is a popular asks-and-answers site used by developers.
-There are plenty of existing threads on there about common React topics, and if you have a unique question you can always post it to the site.
+There are plenty of existing threads on there about common React topics.

 - Dev.to: Dev.to has an active community of React developers who come together and chat about the latest in React.

 - Spectrum’s React community: Spectrum’s React community is a great place to meet other React developers and discuss coding issues.

 Upon joining a community, you should start to look for ways you can add value.
 Do you know the answer to a question someone has?
 Answer it.
 Do you need help with a question?
 Post it on the site so anyone else with that problem has a place to go.
 The more you contribute, the easier it will be to develop connections in the community.

 React.js is an established web technology that allows you to painlessly build interactive user interfaces.

 The React library is based on a “learn once, write anywhere” principle.
 This means that when you master the basics, you should be able to easily reuse your code across a wide range of contexts.